 Final year student

-I am delighted to welcome you to the new academic year at Nottingham Law School (NLS).
-Please use the information below to learn more about what is on offer to ensure you make the most of your time with us.
-Our team of dedicated academic tutors and administrative staff are committed to ensuring you have all the support you need, enabling you to make the most of the forthcoming year.
+I am delighted to welcome you back to the new academic year at Nottingham Law School (NLS).
+As you start your final year of study on your course, please consider all the opportunities on offer at NTU to ensure you make the most of your time with us.
+Our team of dedicated academic tutors, administrative staff and employability team are committed to ensuring you have all the support you need, enabling you to make the most of the forthcoming year.
 Do not hesitate to ask any of our team if you have any queries or want to know more.

 I very much hope you will get involved in the many exciting activities and opportunities available, and that you are inspired to try new things that will help support your route to success.